tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 or certificates that are expected to be trust anchors are not validated as part of the chain and therefore MAY be signed with any algorithm.

-If the server cannot produce a certificate chain that is signed only via the indicated supported algorithms, then it SHOULD continue the handshake by sending a certificate chain of its choice that may include algorithms that are not known to be supported by the peer.
+If the sender is the server, and the server cannot produce a certificate chain that is signed only via the indicated supported algorithms, then it SHOULD continue the handshake by sending a certificate chain of its choice that may include algorithms that are not known to be supported by the client.
-This fallback chain SHOULD NOT use the deprecated SHA-1 hash algorithm in general, but MAY do so if the peer's advertisement permits it, and MUST NOT do so otherwise.
-Clients MAY send a fallback chain as above, or continue the handshake anonymously.
+This fallback chain SHOULD NOT use the deprecated SHA-1 hash algorithm in general, but MAY do so if the client's advertisement permits it, and MUST NOT do so otherwise.

+If the sender is the client, the client MAY use a fallback chain as above, or continue the handshake anonymously.

 If the receiver cannot construct an acceptable chain using the provided